Ondralol/graph-path-finding-visualisation/README.md

     - **Reset/Loop:** Reset or loop the visualisation

 ## Requirements
-- You need to install the SFML library to build and run the program https://www.sfml-dev.org/download/
+- You need to install the SFML library (SFML DEV) to build and run the program https://www.sfml-dev.org/download/
 - After installing SFML, you may need to change the library path in Makefile accordingly (change the SFML_INCLUDE and SFML_LIB)